H2OKing89/mam_tool/CONTRIBUTING.md

-# Contributing to MAMFast
+# Contributing to Shelfr

-Thank you for your interest in contributing to MAMFast!
+Thank you for your interest in contributing to Shelfr!
 This document provides guidelines and best practices.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/mamfast.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/Shelfr.git`
 3. Create a virtual environment: `python -m venv .venv && source .venv/bin/activate`
 4. Install dev dependencies: `pip install -e ".[dev]"`
 5. Install pre-commit hooks: `pre-commit install`